You trust your obstetrician to provide you the advice and treatment required

 to determine the facts.
 They will want to interview you as part of this inquiry.

-However, you should not submit to such an interview without a
+However, you should not submit to such an interview without a personal

-against the doctor whose negligent actions caused the injury.
+hurt your case against the doctor whose negligent actions caused the injury.

 To prevent a lawsuit, the insurer may offer you money.
 Medical malpractice